sourcecrypto/sourcecrypto.github.io/toml/tag-definitions.md

 * 'whitepaper'
 * 'press-release'

-need some better way to organize these 'supertags'
+need some better way to organize these 'supertags' and probably have left out some important ones.

 Any core blockchain or dlt protocol will be one of the three
 * 'private' (these are always permissioned)